-We are putting together a community archive of images from the time of independence in Namibia.
+We are putting together an everyday archive of images from the time of independence in Namibia.
 This is a time in our shared history that is commemorated officially through top down narratives and we hope that this archive can bring us closer to personal stories.
 The end of apartheid was a huge cause for celebration and we want to create a space that can provide a glimpse into the everyday lives of people from around that time.

 Adding images to the archive is easy!
 All you have to do is send us an email with the photos attached and a couple of sentences telling us about each image.
 Have a look at the images that are already online to see what we mean by this.
 You are also welcome to contact us if you have any questions.

 All images from the Independence-era will be accepted into the archive.
 However only a selection will be shown on this website.
-This means that if you want to submit to the archive but are uncomfortable with having the images publicly on display you can let us know and we will keep these images on file to be viewed only on request.
+This means that if you want to submit to the archive but are uncomfortable with having the images publicly on display you can let us know and we will keep these images/items on file to be viewed only on request.